docsforadobe/javascript-tools-guide/4 - User-Interface Tools/layoutmanager-object.rst

 myWin.layout = new AutoLayoutManager(myWin);

-An instance is automatically created when you create a Window or container (group or panel) object, and referenced by the container’s layout property.
+An instance is automatically created when you create a Window or container (group or panel) object, and referenced by the container's layout property.
 This instance implements the default layout behavior unless you override it.

 .. _autolayoutmanager-object-properties: